 If there is only one electron in the valence shell of the atom, then the band will be half-filled.
 Electrons from two atoms will pair up in the valence band.
 The ABMOs/ conduction band will remain vacant.
 In this case, the energy gap between the highest occupied BMO and lowest unoccupied ABMO is so small, that with a little potential difference, electrons can be excited from the valence band to the vacant conduction band.

 If there are two electrons in the valence shell of the atom, then the band will be fully filled i.e. all the electrons will pair up and fill all the orbitals.
 In this case, the ABMOs will NOT remain vacant.

 e.g. -Manganese [Ar] 3d5 4s2

-In this case, however, there are vacant p-orbitals (4p in case of Mn) which form the p- band.
+In this case, however, there are vacant p-orbitals (4p in the case of Mn) that form the p- band.
 The lower end of this vacant p-band lies a little lower in energy than the topmost end of the s-band (as shown in the figure below).
-Thus, electrons can be promoted to this p-band easily with application of little potential difference.
-This theory thus explains why metals are good conductors of electricity.
+Thus, electrons can be promoted to this p-band easily with the application of little potential difference.
+Thus, the band theory of solids helps explain why metals are good conductors of electricity.

-The band theory also gives a plausible explanation for the fact that metals have lustre , i.e they have a shiny appearance.
-When light is shone upon a metal, the energy of this light is sufficient to excite the electrons to the vacant band in the metal structure.These electrons cascade down to emit light, which appears as a shine on the metal.
+Metals have a shiny appearance.
+This is called luster.
+This theory could also give a plausible explanation for this luster.
+When light is shone upon a metal, the energy of this light is sufficient to excite the electrons to the vacant band in the metal structure.
+When these excited electrons cascade down, they emit light.
+This appears as a shine on the metal.